Tools for Education

+The wheel distinguishes tools that are licensed by UM and those that are not licensed.
 A wide variety of tools are available to students.
-Similar to the Tool Wheel for teaching staff, the University Library has developed a Tool Box for students, which helps them identify tools that suit their needs.
-The Tool Box also tells students which tools are licensed by UM, and where to find them.
-We recommend you include a link to the Tool Box in your Canvas course environment.
+Similar to the Tool Wheel for teaching staff, the Library developed a Tool Box for students, which helps them identify tools that suit their needs.
+Teaching staff are invited to include a link to the Tool Box in your Canvas course environment.